Dragstrip Riot: Plot

 The sportscar boys enter a road race.
 Bart, trailing in second place, forces Rick out of the lead and goes on to win.
 Rick confronts Bart, accepting Bart's dare to a "train drag," in which they park their cars side by side on railway tracks and face a train speeding toward them at 90 mph (146 km/h).
 The "winner" is the driver who moves out of the way last, after the "loser" has chickened out and sped away.
 Rick wins, but realizing that he could have been killed, admits his stupidity to Janet.

 After Bart tells the motorcycle gang where Rick is, they chase Rick up a mountain road.
 Silva pulls his motorcycle alongside Rick's Corvette, swinging wildly at him with a large wrench.
 After several misses, Rick stomps on his brakes and Silva accidentally hits fellow gang member Gordie (Barry Truex) on the head.
 Gordie fatally crashes; Silva blames Rick.
 An honourable Rick turns himself in to face a manslaughter charge.

-When the sportcar kids read a newspaper article about Rick, they're shocked that he had spent six months in reform school for beating a boy when he was 14.
+When the sportscar kids read a newspaper article about Rick, they're shocked that he had spent six months in reform school for beating a boy when he was 14.
 Rick tells Janet that the boy had pulled a knife on him, but he was convicted as the boy was the son of "some bigshot politician."
 It is the reason Rick avoids fighting.

 Bart tips off the gang that Rick and Janet are at the beach.
 They ambush the couple.
 Silva produces a speargun, intending to kill them to avenge Gordie's death.
 But just as Silva fires, Janet breaks free and the spear strikes Bart, who had been forced against his will to restrain Janet while Silva shoots her.
 A brawl erupts.